 The Australian Government Department of Health has created a webpage containing COVID-19 advice for people with disability.
 Click the following link for further information.

-The Sharing Places Board is closely monitoring the changing circumstances and ongoing impact of COVID-19 on the operations of our organisation.
-Together with the management team, the Sharing Places Board is responding to the challenges in a proactive and transparent fashion based on the best information and evidence available to us.
+The Board and Executive staff worked together in establishing financial strategies, future planning and operations.
+The Sharing Places Board continues to closely monitor the changing circumstances and ongoing impact of Covid-19 on the operations of the organization.
+We continue to respond to the challenge in a proactive and transparent manner based on the best information and evidence available to us.

-The Sharing Places Board and Sharing Places Management Team
+The Sharing Places Board and Executive Management Team.